New Jersey Medical Malpractice Attorneys

 According to a recent study, medical errors are the third leading cause of death in the United States.
 The types of errors involved in medical malpractice cases are highly variable, ranging from inaccurate diagnosis to failure to treat, errors during surgery, and medication errors.
 The form that medical errors can take include errors of omission (not doing something that should have been done), errors of execution (making a mistake when completing an action), and errors of planning (formulating an inappropriate plan of action to address a given situation).

 There may be one or more liable parties in a specific medical malpractice case and they can occur in a variety of venues.
 For instance, there may be mistakes on the part of the doctor, hospital negligence, errors in the emergency room, or failure to provide proper prenatal care.
-A person can also become a victim of medical negligence when any doctor-patient relationship has been established, such as those with a radiologist or neurologist.
+A person can also become a victim of medical negligence when any doctor-patient relationship has been established, such as those with a radiologist, rheumatologist, or neurologist.

 Some medical malpractice claims that our firm often handles involve: